warner-benjamin/optimi/docs/kahan_summation.md

 [^2]: Also known as Kahan–Babuška summation or compensated summation.

 [^3]: BFloat16 training increases distributed training speed more then single GPU due to the halved bandwidth cost.
 Observed results may differ based on GPU connectivity.
+Maximum observed speed increase was on consumer GPUs.